 If you fancy a golf day trip in lush tropical scenery, you have your choice of golf courses near Panama City.
-Both Tucan Resort Community and Summit Golf Club are only 30 minutes from downtown Panama City.
+Two to consider are Summit Rainforest and Golf Resort and Tucan Golf Club.

-- Recommended tour: Golf Tour at the Summit Golf Club
+- Suggested tour: Golf Tour at the Summit Golf Club

 ⓘ TIP: From April thru December, golf in the morning because it often rains in the afternoon.
 Ask your hotel to arrange a taxi to take you back and forth.